Artificial hip joint in Mainz – Modern clinic and individual care

 Active rehabilitation takes about 6 to 12 weeks, with many patients already being pain-free and mobile after a few weeks.

-Can I do sports again after the surgery?
+Can I resume sports after the surgery?

 Conclusion: Why the combination of Prof. Kutzner and curaparc clinic Mainz is unique